dankamongmen/scblockchain/README.md

 ### Interactive use of catena

+`catena` supports a REPL command line interactive mode with full Readline support (command line editing, history, etc.).
+Single quotes are supported, as is escaping with backslash.
 The following commands are available when catena is invoked interactively (this list can be accessed by running the `help` command):

 * `help`: summary of available commands
 * `quit`: exit catena